remrin

 image

-4. Add a domain to the newly deployed Workers.
+1. Add a domain to the newly deployed Workers. image

-Wait for the domain to take effect, and then you can use it normally.
-Usually, on the server, you just need to modify /etc/docker/daemon.json and configure the source address of your newly built mirror.
+Wait for the domain to take effect, and you can use it normally.
+Generally, you just need to modify /etc/docker/daemon.json on the server to configure the source address you just set up.

 "registry-mirrors": [